allCode.jl

 specific_days

-Suppose that, seeking to enhance audience engagement, Johnny has decided to promote his videos through advertising.
+Suppose Johnny is exploring ways to increase viewership through targeted advertising.
 His projections suggest that ads will boost viewership per video by 20%.
-However, due to budget constraints, Johnny must choose between promoting either his non-viral videos or his viral ones.
+However, due to budget constraints, Johnny must choose between promoting either his non-viral or viral ones.
 To make an informed decision, Johnny decides to leverage the data at his disposal to crunch some rough estimates.
-In particular, he'll base his decision on the earnings he would've earned during last month if he had run targeted ads.
+In particular, he'll base his decision on the earnings he would've earned if he had run targeted ads.

-The computations require creating a modified copy of visits
+The first step in this process involves creating a modified copy of visits

-, adjusting the audience data after running the ads for the targeted videos.
-With this updated audience data, we can then apply the previously defined stats_subset
+.
+This should now reflect the anticipated increase in viewership from running ads on the targeted videos (either viral or non-viral).
+With this updated audience data, Johnny can then apply the previously defined stats_subset

 # 'temp' modifies 'new_visits'